+14. A plan for staff orientation, training, and supervision, as required by 606 CMR 5.04(5)(e), (g), and (h);

-9. A plan for staff orientation and training, as required by 102 CMR 5.04(5)(e) and (f);.
-Written procedures for the evaluation of children and the development of service plans for children and their families, as required by 102 CMR 5.06 and 5.07;
+15. A plan for involving birth, foster, and adoptive parents and adult adoptees, in the development of agency policy, as required by 606 CMR 5.04(2)(f);

+16. Procedures for the evaluation of children and the development of service plans for children and their families, as required by 606 CMR 5.07 and 5.08;

+17. Policy regarding the provision of required social services to children, as required by 606 CMR 5.06(2);

-11. Policy and procedure for the selection of appropriate placements, in accordance with 102 CMR 5.08(6);
+18. Policy and procedure for the selection of appropriate placements, in accordance with 606 CMR 5.11(5);

-12. Written assessment and description of and procedures for the orientation of foster and adoptive homes, as required by 102 CMR 5.10(2) and (5);
+19. Procedure and format for the home study assessments required by 606 CMR 5.09(4) and 5.10(6), and a description of and procedures for the orientation and training of foster and adoptive parents, as required by 606 CMR 5.09(2) and (9), and 5.10(3) and (4);

-13. Written qualifications of foster and adoptive parents, as required by 102 CMR 5.10(3);
+20. Qualifications required of foster and adoptive parents, as required by 606 CMR 5.09(4) and 5.10(6);

-14. Written physical requirements for foster and adoptive homes, as required by 102 CMR 5.10(4);
+21. Physical requirements for foster and adoptive homes, as required by 606 CMR 5.09(3) and 5.10(5);

-15. Policy and procedures regarding payments and reimbursements for the care of any child, which shall specify the method, amount, and frequency of payments;
+22. Policy and procedures regarding payments and reimbursements for the care of any child, which shall specify the method, amount, and frequency of payments;

-16. Evidence of compliance with St. 1985, c.
-233, Revenue Enforcement and Protection Program (REAP) on a form provided by the Department with the application;
+23. Copies of all written information routinely provided to expectant parents, birthparents, foster and adoptive parent applicants, parents, and children, including the information required by 606 CMR 5.08(3)(b), 5.09(1) and 5.10(1), if applicable;

+24. All intake evaluation, service plan, and face sheet forms and placement agreements and contracts to be used with clients;

+25. A plan for the annual evaluation of its services;

+26. A plan for agency closing that includes, but is not limited to, provisions for the appropriate termination or transfer of services to clients, the preservation or transfer of records including evidence of a financial plan for storage and transfer of records, and reasonable costs associated therewith, in accordance with EEC policy;

+27. All other policies and procedures relative to operation of the placement program.

 (b) In addition, placement agencies offering foster care services shall submit the following:

-1. Policy and procedures for meeting the health needs of the children served, as required by 102 CMR 5.11(3) and (4);
+1. Policy and procedures for meeting the health needs of the children served, as required by 606 CMR 5.07(1)(a)(2), (1)(a)(3), and (1)(a)(4), and 5.07(1)(d) and (1)(e);

-2. Policy and procedures for providing psychological and psychiatric services to children and families, as required by 102 CMR 5.11(5);
+2. Policy and procedures for providing psychological and psychiatric services to children and families, as required by 606 CMR 5.07(1)(f);

-3. Policy and procedures for meeting the educational needs of the children served, as required by 102 CMR 5.11(6);
+3. Policy and procedures for meeting the educational needs of the children served, as required by 606 CMR 5.07(1)(g).

 (c) In addition, placement agencies offering adoption services shall submit the following:

-1. The written information on alternatives, as required by 102 CMR 5.09(1)(a);
+1. The licensee's policies and procedures to prevent the abduction, exploitation, sale or trafficking of children, including, but not limited to, the agency's prohibition of employees or agents from giving money or other consideration, directly or indirectly, to a child's parent(s) or other individuals or entites as payment for a child or as an inducement to release the child for adoption;

-2. Written procedures for legalizing an adoption, as required by 102 CMR 5.10(18);
+2. Written procedures for legalizing an adoption, as required by 606 CMR 5.10(13);

-3. Evidence of the availability of licensed foster care, as required by 102 CMR 5.11(2).
+3. Evidence of the availability of licensed foster care, as required by 606 CMR 5.07(2)(d);

+4. A plan for the provision of post-adoption services, as provided by 606 CMR 5.07(2)(e) and 5.10(14).